isovector/thinking-with-types/prose/restrictions/1-working-with-types.markdown

 At [1](Ann) we see that the type `a` doesn't actually appear to the right of the fat context arrow (`=>`).
 Because Hindley--Milner's type inference only works to the right of the context arrow, it means the type parameter `a` in `typeName` can never be correctly inferred.
-Haskell refers to such a type as being ambiguous.
+Haskell refers to such an unspecified type as being ambiguous.

 By default, Haskell will refuse to compile any programs with ambiguous types.
 We can bypass this behavior by enabling the aptly-named `-XAllowAmbiguousTypes`